EC528-Fall-2025/CloudNeuro-Tekton/README.md

 ### 7. Release Planning
 This project was delivered through a series of incremental sprints, systematically building toward the core goal of enabling neuroscience research pipelines to run reproducibly on cloud-native infrastructure (OpenShift + Tekton), and then expanding the scope to achieve cross-platform workflow execution.

-Each sprint produced a functional release wutg demonstrable functionality, allowing for course correction and alignment with mentor expectations.
+Each sprint produced a functional release with demonstrable functionality, allowing for course correction and alignment with mentor expectations.

 ### Release Calendar